Daren Kamali: Career

 In 2004, he served as the New Zealand delegate for the Festival of Pacific Arts in Palau, and again in Solomon Islands in 2012.
 In 2008, together with Grace Taylor and Ramon Narayan he co-founded the South Auckland Poets Collective.

 The South Auckland Poets Collective was co-founded by Kamai in 2008.

-Kamali was the recipient of the 2012 Fulbright-Creative New Zealand Pacific Writers’ Residency, which he completed at the University of Hawai'i at Mānoa in Honolulu, Hawai'i.
+Kamali was the recipient of the 2012 Fulbright-Creative New Zealand Pacific Writers' Residency, which he completed at the University of Hawaiʻi at Mānoa in Honolulu, Hawaiʻi.
 He used the time to continue work on his second book, Squid Out of Water (Ala Press 2014).
-In 2014, he participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, IA.
+In 2014, he participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, Iowa.

 In 2015 he was invited to present his poetry at the Singapore Writer's Festival.
 From 2013 to 2017 Daren was a Pacific Educator at the Auckland War Memorial Museum.
 He has been employed as the Senior Pacific Curator for Auckland Libraries in 2022 was in the role of Heritage Pacific Advisor.

 Projects include a collection of memoir poems called Vunimaqo: The Mango Bar Collections and a collection of Pan-Pacific myth poetry What Becomes of the Flying Squid?
 In August 2022 he published a poetry anthology book titled, Rough Lives Speak after in 2021 founding the Street Poets & Artists Collective Enterprise (SPACE) in 2021 and working with former rough sleepers.

 Poetry by Kamali was included in UPU, a curation of Pacific Island writers’ work which was first presented at the Silo Theatre as part of the Auckland Arts Festival in March 2020.
 UPU was remounted as part of the Kia Mau Festival in Wellington in June 2021.